JasonMai11/Camify/README.md

 Challenges that encountered while building the app

 -  The cropping feature took time as I had to work with the pod TOImageCrop, in addition once I crop an image then I had to show the result of the cropped image.
+-  Text Analyzation.
+It took a time to understand how Apple's Text Analyzation worked, in addition I had to make sure that it was analyzing text from the cropped image itself.
 ---